RealTimeLogic/Xedge32/doc/source/xedge.rst

 .. image:: https://realtimelogic.com/images/xedge/v1/Xedge.png
    :alt: Xedge32 UI

 Xedge is a versatile tool that runs on various platforms, including ESP32.
 This documentation focuses on getting started with Xedge on ESP32.
-For more details on using Xedge, please refer to the `Xedge Documentation <https://realtimelogic.com/ba/doc/?url=Xedge.html>`_.
+For more details on using Xedge, please refer to the `Xedge Main Documentation <https://realtimelogic.com/ba/doc/?url=Xedge.html>`_.

 How To Use Xedge32
 ---------------------------------------

-Xedge32's GitHub repository includes a number of Lua examples that we will use in the instructions below.
+The LSP-Example's GitHub repository includes `ESP32 specific examples <https://github.com/RealTimeLogic/LSP-Examples/tree/master/ESP32>`_ that we will use in the instructions below.
 First, download these files to your computer and then upload them to the ESP32 using the built-in Web File Manager.
 You can use the combined WebDAV and Web File Manager URL at ``http://ip-address/rtl/apps/`` to upload files to the ESP32.
 You can refer to the :download:`WebDAV how-to video <https://youtu.be/i5ubScGwUOc>` for more information on how to mount a WebDAV drive.

 Upload this directory to the ESP32 by using WebDAV or If using the Web File Manager as shown below, use a browser and navigate to ``http://ip-address/rtl/apps/``